Phala-Network/phat-function-cli/README.md

   $ phat-fn init NAME [-t <value>] [-d <value>] [-r]

 FLAGS
-  -d, --dir=<value>       The target location for the squid.
+  -d, --dir=<value>       The target location for the project.
 If omitted, a new folder NAME is created.
   -r, --remove            Clean up the target directory if it exists -t, --template=<value>  Choose one of the templates:
                           - phat-contract-starter-kit The Phat Contract Starter Kit